 “Do women expect too much from their husbands or are men doing less for their wives than they should?”
-(To continue to read more of this article and solutions Dr Harley gives, please click onto “Why Women Leave Men.”)
+(To learn more solutions Dr Harley gives, please read “Why Women Leave Men.”)

-At one time or another in our nearly 38 years of marriage we’ve both been guilty of much of what Dr. Harley described.
-Cindy would readily admit that she expected too much from me and, sadly, I was neglectful of many of her needs, not realizing how important they were to her.
+In our 45+ years of marriage we’ve both been guilty of much of what Dr. Harley and Sue Boulin described.
+Cindy would readily admit that she expected too much from me.
+And sadly, I was neglectful of many of her needs.
+I did not realize how important they were to her.

-“You can do two things that most people cannot resist, love and serve them.
+“You can do two things that most people cannot resist.
+You can love and serve them.
 Loving and serving is a ministry and you do not need special gifts to do it.”

 And how much closer of a neighbor can you get than a spouse?
 So, how can you love and serve each other?
-If you want or need some help, make marriage your marriage your mission and look around our web site to see what you can find that will help you.
+If you need help, make improving your marriage your mission.
+Look around our web site to see what you can find that will help you.
 Be intentional in working to make your marriage the best it can be.

-We encourage you to go into the Romantic Ideas topic read the articles, “100 Ways to Show Love to Your Wife HER Way,” and “100 Ways to Show Love to Your Husband HIS Way.”
-You might find it could help you come up with ideas to love and serve your spouse as God intends.
+We encourage you to go into the Romantic Ideas topic.
+Please read the articles, “100 Ways to Show Love to Your Wife HER Way,” and “100 Ways to Show Love to Your Husband HIS Way.”
+Applying some of these tips could help you to love and serve your spouse as God intends.